ilizin/pippo-code/src/site/CommonPrimeDivisors.md

 N = 15 and M = 75, the prime divisors are the same: {3, 5};
 N = 10 and M = 30, the prime divisors aren't the same: {2, 5} is not equal to {2, 3, 5};
 N = 9 and M = 5, the prime divisors aren't the same: {3} is not equal to {5}.
-Write a function:

-class Solution { public int solution(int[] A, int[] B); }

-that, given two non-empty arrays A and B of Z integers, returns the number of positions K for which the prime divisors of A[K] and B[K] are exactly the same.
+Write a function that, given two non-empty arrays A and B of Z integers, returns the number of positions K for which the prime divisors of A[K] and B[K] are exactly the same.

 For example, given: